jerome2511/PGO_DEM/README.md

 ## Step 3 : Elevation difference biais corrections

-1. Stand alone python file<br/>
-After installing xDEM (https://xdem.readthedocs.io/en/stable/how_to_install.html), fill in the parameters section with your configuration.
+After installing xDEM (https://xdem.readthedocs.io/en/stable/how_to_install.html), open the DH_MAP_bias_correction.py file and fill in the parameters section with your configuration.
 The processing can be quite consuming for large data with small spatial resolution.
 At the end of the script a figure is saved with some statistics<br/>